Merritt-Woodwork/merrittwoodwork.com/src/_staff/chad-emmerich.md

 details: >-
   A member of the Merritt team since 2017, Chad Emmerich serves as Director of Human Resources where he is responsible for overseeing the strategic and operational Human Resources activities for Merritt.
+Chad brings his expertise to Merritt after holding the position of Senior Vice President of Human Resources and Administration for Affirmative Insurance, a publicly traded holdings company that specializes in mergers and acquisitions.
 image: /uploads/cme.jpg
 display_number: 4
 lang: